Triangle Strategy: Reception

-Triangle Strategy received "generally favorable" reviews according to review aggregator Metacritic.
+Triangle Strategy received "generally favorable" reviews according to review aggregator website Metacritic.

 Kotaku liked the game's demo, praising the game's modern twists on an established genre, and how it set up a complex story.
 Nintendo Life enjoyed Triangle Strategy for its deep and satisfying combat system, excellent narrative, compelling characters and high replayability, while criticizing the voice acting and dialogue.
-GamesRadar+ felt that although the battles were well designed, the story suffered from a lack of character development, "The rip-roaring pacing means Triangle Strategy never stops to let any one of these characters properly develop... there’s barely a moment where they just get to be themselves outside of fighting for their damn lives".
+GamesRadar+ felt that although the battles were well designed, the story suffered from a lack of character development, "The rip-roaring pacing means Triangle Strategy never stops to let any one of these characters properly develop... there's barely a moment where they just get to be themselves outside of fighting for their damn lives".
 Polygon criticized the story as overbearing, feeling it often took the momentum from the gameplay, "Other sequences actively undermine the momentum of the drama unfolding in the gameplay.
 Square Enix and Artdink so desperately want to control the narrative through exposition and dialogue that they constantly telegraph major combat twists and emergent possibilities".